Daniel Descalso: 2010 season

 The Cardinals invited Descalso to the 2010 spring camp, where he batted .500 with nine runs batted in during 14 games.
-Through the first two months of the 2010 season, he exclusively played second base.
+Through the first two months of the 2010 AAA season, he exclusively played second base.

 On September 18, Descalso's contract was purchased by the Cardinals and he was promoted to the major leagues.
 He officially made his major league debut on September 18, 2010, at home against the San Diego Padres when he was announced as a pinch hitter (although he did not bat and was replaced by right-handed batter Nick Stavinoha).
-His first game as a starter was on September 22, 2010, against the Pirates at their park, where he garnered his first hit and first run batted in with a two-run double.
-It was at third base, rather than his usual second base position.
-Nonetheless, his first MLB career fielding attempt was the front end of a 6–4–3 double play (Descalso-Schumaker–Pujols).
+His first game as a starter was on September 22, 2010, against the Pirates at their park, where he garnered his first hit and first RBI with a two-run double.
+He started at third base, rather than his usual second base position.
+Nonetheless, his first MLB career fielding attempt was the front end of a 5-4–3 double play (Descalso–Schumaker–Pujols).
 He finished the year solidly, and remained on the 40-man roster.

 2011 season

-Because of his late season performance, Descalso started the 2011 spring training with a legitimate chance to make the Cardinals.
+Because of his late-season performance, Descalso started the 2011 spring training with a legitimate chance to make the Cardinals.
 However, the Cards had a number of capable infielders fighting for roster spots, including David Freese, Tyler Greene, Double-A prospect Matt Carpenter, and off-season acquisitions Ryan Theriot and Nick Punto.
 The difficulties were in determining a position and securing a spot.
 An injury to Punto and questions about Freese's durability left the Cards desperate for an extra utility infielder rather than an outfielder.
 Ultimately, Descalso secured a roster spot out of training camp.

-Descalso hit his first major league home run on May 3 in St. Louis in the 7th inning.
+Descalso hit his first major league home run on May 3 in St. Louis in the seventh inning.
 The three-run blast was a game winner that vaulted the Cardinals to a come-from-behind 7–5 win against the Florida Marlins.
-In a July 7 game against the Cincinnati Reds, he stroked four hits with two runs batted in.
+In a July 7 game against the Cincinnati Reds, he stroked four hits with two RBI.

-Following the 2011 season, Descalso was a finalist for the Rawlings Gold Glove Award at third base for the National League, although the honor was later awarded to Plácido Polanco of the Philadelphia Phillies.
+Following the 2011 season, Descalso was a finalist for the Rawlings Gold Glove Award at third base for the National League, although the honor was awarded to Plácido Polanco of the Philadelphia Phillies.